 Written by B. Bove and Reviewed by Dr Martina Paglia

-For more information about how social media can impact your relationship, book a 15 min. free Telephone Consultation with one of our Therapists.
-We offer effective and up to date Counselling and Psychotherapy for Relationship Issues at our Therapy Clinics in Central London, Therapy Clinics for Expats in Italy and Online Therapy worldwide.
+For more information about how social media can impact your relationship, book a Consultation with one of our Therapists.
+We offer effective and up to date Couples Therapy for Relationship Issues at our Therapy Clinics in Central London, Therapy Clinics for Expats in Italy and Online Therapy worldwide.
 Browse our London-based Therapists and Italy-based Therapists profile pages now to find yours.